realA10001986/Flux-Capacitor/README.md

 Your FC knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

 As long as your FC is unconfigured, it creates its own WiFi network named "FC-AP".
-This mode of operation is called "Access point mode", or "AP-mode".
+This mode of operation is called **"Access point mode"**, or "AP-mode".

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
-(To operate your FC in AP-mode, do not configure a WiFi network as described below, or click on "Forget saved WiFi network" on the Config Portal's "WiFi Configuration" page.)
+(To keep operating your FC in AP-mode, do not configure a WiFi network as described below, or click on "Forget saved WiFi network" on the Config Portal's "WiFi Configuration" page.)

 >Please do not leave computers/hand helds permanently connected to the FC's AP.
 These devices might think they are connected to the internet and therefore hammer the FC with DNS and HTTP requests which might lead to packet loss and disruptions.